View hostels & bunkhouses by region

 Accommodation along the West Highland Way.

-Here is Mike’s story
+Here is Mike’s story.

 Eight of us, aged 66 to 72 decided this year’s Scottish adventure would be the West Highland Way.

-Day 1 West Highland Way Milngavie to Drymen, 12 miles
+Day 1 West Highland Way: Milngavie to Drymen, 12 miles

 We started at the official West Highland Way obelisk in Milngavie.
-The first part of the walk was on old railway line, cleverly converted.
+The first part of the walk was on the old railway line, cleverly converted.
 We went off track a short distance to visit the ruined Mugdock Castle.

 In spite of the rain, heavy at times, we trudged on the 12 miles to Drymen along woodland paths, more railway and finally a few miles on road, which can be hard walking.

-Day 2 West Highland Way Drymen to Rowardennan, 15 miles
+Day 2 West Highland Way: Drymen to Rowardennan, 15 miles

-Day 3 West Highland Way Rowardennen to Beinglas Farm, 13 miles.
+Day 3 West Highland Way: Rowardennen to Beinglas Farm, 13 miles.

-Day 4 West Highland Way Beinglas to Tyndrum, 14 miles
+Day 4 West Highland Way: Beinglas to Tyndrum, 14 miles

-Day 5 West Highland Way Tyndrum to Inveroran Hotel, 10 miles
+Day 5 West Highland Way: Tyndrum to Inveroran Hotel, 10 miles

 Getting deeper into the Highlands the walk was getting more interesting.
 After 7 miles we stopped at the Bridge of Orchy hotel for tea and scones (honest).
 Moving on over moorland we came in sight of the isolated Inveroran hotel, quite isolated (No WiFi!!) but in a beautiful setting below the Black Mount and close to Loch Tulla.
 It suited us, sitting in the sunshine enjoying a quiet pint and watching other walkers come down the hill to the hotel.
 (Dorothy Wordsworth, travelling with William, was not as impressed apparently).

-Day 6 West Highland Way, Inveroran to Kings House, 10 miles
+Day 6 West Highland Way: Inveroran to Kings House, 10 miles

-Day 7 West Highland Way Kingshouse to Kinlochleven, 8 miles
+Day 7 West Highland Way: Kingshouse to Kinlochleven, 8 miles

-Day 8 West Highland Way Kinlochleven to Fort William, 16 miles
+Day 8 West Highland Way: Kinlochleven to Fort William, 16 miles

-After a short steep climb through woodland we reached another old /military road that contoured nearly all the way to Glen Nevis.
+After a short steep climb through woodland, we reached another old /military road that contoured nearly all the way to Glen Nevis.
 Ben Nevis appeared, initially covered in cloud but that slowly burned off.
 It was possible to see the steady stream of walkers plodding up the tourist route to the summit of Ben Nevis.
 We walked down through woodland to Glen Nevis.
-Sadly, the last couple of miles of the WHW are on a road.
+Sadly, the last couple of miles of the WHW is on a road.
 We had to walk the length of the high street to get to the official finish and then, surprisingly, we went to the nearest pub to celebrate.

 Officially the walk is 96 miles, we clocked up a few extra.
 One of the pleasures of the walk is the camaraderie.
 Not just between the eight of us.
 We often walked in pairs, sometimes alone.
-But everyday we met groups of people also doing the West Highland Way.
-Most of them were Europeans, some Americans, some Canadians.
-We always exchanged greetings and enquiries as to how was it going etc. Some people, mostly young, were doing the walk carrying full packs, tents sleeping bags etc. Ouch.
+But every day we met groups of people also doing the West Highland Way.
+Most of them were Europeans, some Americans, and some Canadians.
+We always exchanged greetings and enquiries as to how was it going etc. Some people, mostly young, were doing the walk carrying full packs, tents sleeping bags, etc. Ouch.
 It was a great experience, looking back I enjoyed every step in its own way and much to my surprise, I didn’t even get one blister.

 Another inspiring account of walking the West Highland Way can be found on the Walking Englishman’s website.
-He walked the WHW route from North to South as part of a 3 month walk of the full length of Great Britain.
+He walked the WHW route from North to South as part of a 3-month walk of the full length of Great Britain.
 Full details of the route and other resources can be found on the LDWA website.